Allegheny-Computer-Science-111-F2017/cs111-F2017-lab2-starter/README.md

   * Check to ensure that your GitHub repository is created correctly
   * Share the assignment link with all of the students using email or Slack

-PROBLEMS?
+PROFESSOR PROBLEMS?

   * Contact Gregory M. Kapfhammer by email or Slack
-  * Raise an issue in the GitHub repository for this assignment
+  * Raise an issue in the GitHub repository for this assignment starter

 -->